SolidCode/SolidPython/README.md

 ###Offsets<a id="offsets"></a>
 To offset a set of points in one direction or another ( inside or outside a closed figure, for example) use `solid.utils.offset_points( point_arr, offset, inside=True)`

+Note that, for a non-convex figure, inside and outside may be non-intuitive.
+The simple solution is to manually check that your offset is going in the direction you intend, and change the boolean value of `inside` if you're not happy.

+See the code for futher explanation.
+Improvements on the inside/outside would be welcome.

 ###Extrude Along Path<a id="extrude_along_path"></a>
 `solid.utils.extrude_along_path( shape_pts, path_pts, scale_factors=None)`